maxdesalle/website/content/books/index.md

 ### Books

 Here is a brief overview of the books I have read which I thought were great.
-I don't always read from cover to cover, I may have only read a chapter or two from the books listed below.

-Books which I thought were particularly great are flagged.
+I try to limit my reading to foundational books.

 - [Sapiens](https://bookshop.org/books/sapiens-a-brief-history-of-humankind/9780062316110) - Yuval Noah Harari
 - [Radical Markets](https://bookshop.org/books/radical-markets-uprooting-capitalism-and-democracy-for-a-just-society/9780691196060) - Glen Weyl and Eric Posner